 In Summer 2017, health sciences librarians, Aman Kaur and Richard James, developed lesson plans for a health literacy course geared towards adult evening students.
 They hope to teach the course in University-Assisted Community Schools, public schools in West Philadelphia that receive support from the Netter Center.
 In Spring 2018, in partnership with the School of Nursing and the Children's Hospital of Philadelphia Diabetes Center, Richard and Aman provided health literacy training to its inaugural Community Health Worker.
+Since then, the Biomedical Library has expanded its offerings supporting Penn Medicine, Penn Nursing and Penn Dental's community health engagement in West Philadelphia as well as partnering with the Wellness Division and the Center for Public Health Initiatives for more opportunities regarding campus health and wellness.

 In Spring 2018, Aman and Richard presented a monthly "Evaluating Health Websites and Apps" workshop at the Free Library of Philadelphia, Blanche Nixon Cobbs Creek Branch, in partnership with the Sayre Health Center.
 This interactive workshop is available to public libraries, public schools, nonprofit organizations, and Penn affiliates upon request.
 To schedule a workshop, contact Aman Kaur at firstname.lastname@example.org.